mit-rss/intro_to_linux/README.md

 commands may not work.

 ### Gradescope Submission

+_**Note:** Unfortunately, Gradescope is not yet fully set up as of today.
+It will be set up by Wednesday, February 5.
+At that time, you should check this document again for updates and follow the instructions for submitting your answers._

 In order to get credit for this assignment, you will submit a `.zip` file to [Gradescope](https://gradescope.com/) under lab1a_exercises_linux.
 The format of the file will be specified in